hubiquitus-old/hubiquitus/docs/Reference.md

 ![actor model](https://github.com/hubiquitus/hubiquitus-reference/raw/master/images/ActorModel.png)

-#### A NodeJS-based lightweight container

-The Hubiquitus framework is essentially a lightweight container for actors.
-It is highly inspired by existing actor-based frameworks, such as [Erlang OTP](http://www.erlang.org/) or Akka, and lightweight containers such as the [Spring Framework](http://www.springsource.org/spring-framework).
+The Hubiquitus framework is basically a lightweight container for actors.
+It is highly inspired by existing actor-based frameworks, such as [Erlang OTP](http://www.erlang.org/) or Akka, and other lightweight containers such as the [Spring Framework](http://www.springsource.org/spring-framework).

 The Hubiquitus actors engine is built on top of the [NodeJS](http://nodejs.org) evented programming platform.